jgpavez/EC_reconstruction/README.rst

 EC Package
 ==========

-This is the development version of the EC hits detection program using a service oriented approach with the ClaRA framework.
+This is the development version of the EC reconstruction software using a service oriented approach with the ClARA framework.

 :Authors: S. Mancilla,
-          R. Oyarzún
+          R. Oyarzún,
+          J. Pavez

 :Version: 0.1